-You will receive training from day one in the form of a five-week induction, which you’ll complete together with the rest of the new grad cohort.
+You will receive training from day one in the form of a comprehensive induction programme, which you’ll complete together with the rest of the new grad cohort.
 The induction period will include a wealth of information about Admiral and the insurance world as we understand that most people come to us with no prior knowledge of the insurance industry.
-We want you to embrace the Admiral culture, so we will also spend time on this aspect, as well as do various teambuilding activities to help you all settle in and gel as part of a team.
+We want you to embrace the Admiral culture, so we will also spend time on some teambuilding activities to help you all settle in and gel as part of a team.

-Here are last September's grads at the end of induction:
+Here are the September 2017 grads at the end of induction:

 Throughout induction you will meet people from all over the business, who are all your new colleagues, including some previous grads and some senior managers, to help with your initial network across the business.

 Part of induction will also be learning about our products and customers from the ground-up by completing a customer services induction.
 This will mean understanding the customer journey and gaining an appreciation for who our customers are and how important our front-line staff members are, who talk to our customers every day.